cookies-xor-cream/HugoTest/content/posts/poetry/testing/if_you_can_see_us_watch_him.md

+---
+tags: ['Myself']
-Her Friends Told Me My Contact In Her Phone Was 'Hope: If You Can See Us From Heaven, Watch Him Instead'
+title: "Her Friends Told Me My Contact In Her Phone Was 'Hope: If You Can See Us From Heaven, Watch Him Instead'"
+date: 2023-03-03
+---

 "Why are you staying the night?
 What's the reason, and what're the ends?"